robert-abc/helsinki/README.md

 * Input: resulting images from the DIP network and sharp images from the dataset (training set)
 * Output: "autoencoder" network weights

-The second part of the reconstruction task is to train an bottleneck deep neural network to map the (first) DIP output to the database sharp images.
+The second part of the reconstruction task is to train a bottleneck deep neural network to map the (first) DIP output to the database sharp images.
 It resembles an autoencoder (this is the reason for the quotation marks on "autoencoder"), but this is not about self-supervised learning.
 In fact, this part two is an image-to-image translation task in a supervised fashion.

-Both the part one and part two could be repeated for each blur step, saving the autoencoder weights for each of them.
+Both part one and part two could be repeated for each blur step, saving the autoencoder weights for each of them.

 <img src="https://render.githubusercontent.com/render/math?math=\Theta^* = \arg\underset{\Theta}{\min} E (h_{\Theta}(x_1^*), y) ">